-Bradley Stevens was born in Pittsburgh, Pennsylvania in 1954 and raised in Westport, Connecticut.
-He attended George Washington University in Washington, D.C., where he earned a Bachelor of Fine Arts in 1976, and a Masters of Fine Arts in 1979.
-In addition to his formal art education, Stevens spent five years copying over three hundred Old Master paintings at the National Gallery of Art.
-In 1982, he was invited to teach drawing and anatomy at his alma mater; in 1988, he began teaching drawing and portrait painting at Georgetown University as well.
-He remained a faculty member of both institutions until the year 2000.
+Bradley Stevens grew up in Westport, CT and came to Washington, D.C. to attend George Washington University, where he earned a Bachelor of Fine Arts in 1976 and Masters of Fine Arts in 1979.
+In addition to his art studies, Stevens spent five years copying several hundred Old Master paintings at the National Gallery of Art.
+In 1982, he was invited to teach drawing and anatomy at his alma mater; and in 1988, he began teaching drawing and portrait painting at Georgetown University.
+He remained a faculty member of both institutions until 2000.

-In his career of over twenty-five years, Stevens has forged a reputation as one of America’s leading realist painters.
-His style is contemporary realism––rooted in classical training, yet boldly expressing modernity through his use of paint and his penetrating eye.
-Stevens is unique among his contemporaries for his exceptional achievements in three domains of representational art: portraiture, landscapes and figurative urban landscapes.
-He frequently works on commission, and many of the commissioned paintings are on a grand scale for public and private spaces.
+In his career of over 30 years, Stevens has forged a reputation as one of America’s leading realist painters.
+His style is contemporary realism––rooted in classical training, yet boldly depicting the modern world with his penetrating eye.
+Stevens is unique among his contemporaries for his exceptional achievements in three domains of representational art: portraiture, landscapes and figurative cityscapes.
+He frequently works on commission, and many of the commissioned paintings are on a large scale for public and private spaces.